How Is Home Loan Different From Plot Loan?

 - Fixed-Obligation-to-Income ratio is given up to 60 per cent based on the Net Adjusted Income of the applicant

 - Plot loans are considered riskier.
-So, interest rates for plot loans are a few basis points higher than home loan interest rates
+So, interest rates for plot loans are a few basis points higher than home loan interest rates.
+Usually interest rates for plot loan varies between 8-12 per cent.
+Few banks offer lower interest rates for women borrowers.

 - Borrowers are not eligible for tax benefits for repayments made towards a plot loan